“What’s the secret sauce?”

 “You need to take this time to finish the book.
 People need it.”

 Finishing the book meant leaving LA and moving back to the middle of nowhere to live with my parents...
 NOPE.
 I had always heard you couldn’t make any money as a writer unless you traditionally publish or unless you're a household name like J.K.
 Rowling.
 I felt like I was failing by moving back into the house I grew up in, in a town where moving back made you feel like you failed.
 It killed me, but I didn’t have much choice.
-I was overcome by doubts.
+I was overcome with doubts.
 I wasn’t motivated—I was depressed and felt no purpose in this world.

 But over that period of months, the few times I pulled up my book on my computer, I couldn’t help but smile.
 I would get that ping deep inside me again, saying, “This is good, Kerry, really good.”